Ubudu/IOS-IndoorLocation-SDK/README.md

 Then once the map properties are configured, the manager provide you the unique key of the map.

 - Import the header in your view controller `#import <UbuduIndoorLocation/UbuduIndoorLocation.h>`
-- Instanciate an `UbuduIndoorLocationManager` object.
+- Instanciate an `UBUIndoorLocationManager` object.
 - Load your map using the method `loadMapWithKey:success:failure:`
-- Implement the protocol `UbuduIndoorLocationManagerDelegate` in your view controller.
+- Implement the protocol `UBUIndoorLocationManagerDelegate` in your view controller.
 - Finally call `start` on your indoor position manager to start receiving position updates.

 A `stop` method exists as well, don't forget to call it when you don't need the position inside the venue anymore.